tsedio/tsed/readme.md

 ## Features

-* Define classe as Controller,
+* Define class as Controller,
-* Define classe as Service,
+* Define class as Service,
 * Define root path for an entire controller,
 * Define as sub-route path for a method,
 * Define routes on GET, POST, PUT, DELETE and HEAD verbs,